-The EAST Conference is a professional event and we require that all participants maintain professional dress and adhere to these guidelines.
-Please discuss the following guidelines with anyone from your school who plans to attend any part of the EAST Conference.
+The Dubai Thrombosis Conference is a professional event and we require that all participants maintain professional dress and adhere to these guidelines.
+Please discuss the following guidelines with anyone from your school who plans to attend any part of the Dubai Thrombosis Conference.
 Please note anyone violating these guidelines may be denied entry to the Conference.

 We expect DTC delegates to present themselves professionally at those activities indicated as professional business attire according to this published dress code: